ptoner/freedom-for-data/README.md

 ```

 ### Install ganache
 This is fake blockchain you run on your own machine.
+This is optional but makes development faster.

 [Instructions](https://truffleframework.com/ganache)

-## Start ganache
+### Start ganache
 This will depend on your system.
 See the instructions in the link above.

 ### Install IPFS